concourse/docs/docs/blog/posts/2019/07/2019-07-17-core-roadmap-towards-v10.md

 date: 2019-07-17
 categories:
 - roadmap
+authors:
+  - asuraci
 ---

-_A long-term roadmap for the core design of [Concourse](../../../index.md), a general-purpose CI/CD tool._
+_A long-term roadmap for the core design of [Concourse](../../../../index.md), a general-purpose CI/CD tool._

 <!-- more -->